 In the meantime, prepare your pulled chicken.
 Using two forks, shred the chicken breasts.

 To serve, lift a cheesy pile of chips onto a plate and top with pulled chicken.
-Drizzle your parsley gravy all over and serve with garlicky greens on the side.
-Yum-myyy!
+Drizzle everything with a little bit of the gravy all over and serve with garlicky greens on the side.
+Scatter some green onions on top to garnish, if you wish!
+Yum-my!

 We hope you liked our Canadian-inspired Poutine with Chicken and Garlicky Greens.
-Some other dishes we love took when we’re in need of some comfort food, include:
+Some of our best comfort food recipes include:

 - Modern Colcannon with Poached Eggs